Will-Helliwell/node_react_todo/README.md

 - sql - returning - available in PostgreSQL and Oracle, can return specified columns of inserted/updated/deleted rows, thus avoiding having to retrive these details using another select statement.
+- react:
+  - JSX
+  - Components
+  - Fragements - allow a component to return multiple elements without using a non-functional div